What does the carcinogenic substances warning on the box of my knife mean?

 Is the law nonsense?

 Many critical voices claim that the law no longer serves its purpose.
 This, however, does not mean that the law is nonsense.
 The substances we are talking about can, to a certain extent, actually be dangerous or harmful.
 However, it is also safe to say that the risk is insignificant for the knives we sell.
-As long as you don’t eat the messing bolsters and clean the blade before use you won’t be in any danger.
+As long as you don’t eat the brass bolsters and clean the blade before use you won’t be in any danger.
 Otherwise selling these types of products would be completely forbidden and not just enhanced with an ominous warning.